Definition of PostgreSQL column does not exist exception

 select ID_Name from test_col;

-- To select, update, delete, and insert the data into the table we need to defined the correct column name which was we have searched the data.
+- To select, update, delete, and insert the data into the table, we need to define the correct column name, which we searched for.

-- Also, we need to the defined the column name in a double quote if our column name contains the mixed letter.
+- Also, we need to define the column name in a double quote if our column name contains a mixed letter.

-- The below example shows that we need to define the double quote when we have used a mixed letter column in operations.
+- The example below shows that we need to define the double quote when using a mixed letter column in operations.

 select address from test_col;